Shuaiwen-Cui/PhD_Poster/01 PhD Study/PhD Study Log.md

 ### 🚀 Nov 20 Mon
 - 4G Modem if not okay contact with Tu
   - Get the computer first from the lab
-  - Use Dev Kit to rule out the 4G Modem Issue
+  - Use Dev Kit to rule out the 4G Modem Issue - [✅]
+  - Issue Located
+    - UART_SEND - done
+    - UART_RECEIVE - no response

 - SATM - Minimal Doable System

 ### 🚀 Nov 21
+- Ask Tu / Kirill for the 4G Modem

 ### 🚀 Nov 22
 - Invigilation Instruction - 22 Nov 2023, at 10:30 am in CEE Meeting Room A (N1-1a-18)